-Looking for an easy and low waste chocolate truffle to gift to a neighbor (or eat all yourself… we’re not judging).
+Looking for an easy and low-waste chocolate truffle to gift to a neighbor (or eat all yourself… we’re not judging).
 Check out these low waste mint cookie truffles, including our low waste packaging ideas!

 How often do you walk past the little Girl Scouts selling cookies outside the grocery store and feel like maybe, just maybe, you should buy a box?
-They’re only available for a short period of time during the year, right?
+They’re only available for a short period during the year, right?
 And it’s nice to help out the cause.

 Let’s just say I may or may not buy too many boxes of Thin Mints each year when the Girl Scouts start their cookie patrol.
 Instead of eating a whole sleeve at once, I decided to put those extra Thin Mints to good use.

 I rounded up the boys to help me throw together these really easy mint chocolate truffles (which require no baking).
-Not only do my boys enjoy sneaking a couple of bits of dough while at work, rolling the balls of dough is a great sensory exercise for them.
+Not only do my boys enjoy sneaking a couple of bits of dough while at work, but rolling the balls of dough is a great sensory exercise for them.
 My occupational therapist sister would be proud of me.